groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/viewer/_index.md

 ```

-Creates view of all document pages.
+Creates a view of all document pages.

  **Learn more**

- *  More about different viewing options following this guide: [How to customize document viewing output using GroupDocs.Viewer][]
+ *  Learn more about different viewing options following this guide: [How to customize document viewing output using GroupDocs.Viewer][]

 [How to customize document viewing output using GroupDocs.Viewer]: https://docs.groupdocs.com/display/viewerjava/Viewing